 Stay home when you are sick.
 Do not report to work or attend classes if you are ill.
 Instructors, consider providing students with ways to complete work from home.
 This is good advice no matter what illness is going around.
 If you are concerned about your flu-like illness, call your health care provider for advice and share any travel history.
 Stay home, rest, and stay hydrated.

-To prevent the spread of any respiratory diseases, the Centers for Disease Control and Prevention recommends you:
+To prevent the spread of any respiratory diseases, please review the Centers for Disease Control and Prevention

 What should I do now to be prepared?